Aantrreksh/sql-query/sqlref/sql_reference.md

 - `OUTER`: Specifying this keyword ensures that the lateral view contains at least one row with *null* values in case the table-generating function does not return any rows.
 - `qualifiedName`: Name of a table-generating function.
 - `expression`: An expression that resolves to an array.
-- `identifier`: Lateral view name, that is, the name of the new virtual table.
+- `identifier`: Lateral view name, which is the name of the new virtual table.
 - `identifier`: Lateral view column names.

 ### Examples - lateralView
 {: #examples-lateralView}

-Lateral views are useful when you deal with repeating groups within a table, that is, not normalized tables.
+Lateral views are useful when you deal with repeating groups within a table that is not normalized tables.
 The examples show how to deal with tables that represent a 1-n relation and an n-m relation.

 ```sql
 -- deal with a 1-n relation